 The Garden…

 The gardens are open spaces that welcome those who feel drawn to them.
-They exist in shared life, shaped by many hands and tended by stewards who are present day by day.
-Whether someone has tended soil before or is planting for the first time, the garden offers a place to arrive, remain as needed, and become familiar with what unfolds when attention, time, and care are given room.
+They exist in shared life, shaped by many hands and tended by stewards who walk the land day by day.
+Whether someone has gardened before or is planting for the first time, the garden offers a place to arrive, spend time, and become familiar with what unfolds when attention, patience, and care are given room.

-Children notice wonder in small details, the curve of a root, the movement of insects, the shade cast by a growing tree.
+Children notice wonder in small details, the curve of a root, the movement of insects, the shade of a growing tree.
 Adults find moments of ease, conversations that form naturally, and the steady satisfaction of watching life take shape over time.
-Families walk together, and many who arrive uncertain find that the soil itself becomes a gentle teacher, drawing attention to what was already present within them.
+Families walk together, and many who arrive uncertain discover that the soil itself becomes a quiet teacher.

-These gardens offer steady ground, spaces to breathe, learn, and share in the life that emerges when presence is given space and allowed to deepen.
+These gardens offer steady ground, places to breathe, learn, and share in the life that emerges when time and presence are allowed to deepen.